-There’s a famous scene in the classic basketball film Hoosiers where head coach Norman Dale (played masterfully by Gene Hackman) brings his team to the site of their state championship matchup.
+There’s a famous scene in the classic basketball film, Hoosiers, where head coach Norman Dale (played masterfully by Gene Hackman) brings his team to the site of their state championship matchup.
 He has the team measure the dimensions of the basketball court, including the height of the basketball hoop itself.
-He tells the team that they’ll find all the measurements are the same as their home court, despite the size of the gym their playing in.
-It’s a gripping scene where the legendary coach attempts to lessen the intimidation factor of the big game.
+Then, he tells the team that they’ll find all the measurements are the same as their home court, despite the size of the gym they’re playing in.
+It’s a gripping scene in which the legendary coach attempts to lessen the intimidation factor of the upcoming game.

 What is the height of an NBA hoop?

 The height of an NBA hoop — and most regulation-sized hoops — is 10 feet off the ground.
-This can vary for some youth basketball leagues who may use adjustable rims or hang a makeshift backboard and basket on the front of a regular hoop.
+This can vary for some youth basketball leagues that may use adjustable rims or hang a makeshift backboard and rim on the front of a regular hoop.

-The height of the hoop is so ingrained in the sport, it’s difficult to imagine it ever changing.
-But that doesn’t mean there haven’t been calls to raise the hoop over the years.
+The height of the hoop is so ingrained in the sport that it’s difficult to imagine it ever changing, but that doesn’t mean there haven’t been calls to raise the hoop over the years.

-There’s certainly never been a serious consideration for lowering the NBA rim.
-The height of the average NBA player has skyrocketed from 1952 onward.
+There’s certainly never been a serious consideration for lowering the NBA rim, as the height of the average NBA player has skyrocketed from 1952 onward.

-In 1952, the height of the average player was 6-foot-4-inches.
-Now?
+In 1952, the height of the average player was 6-foot-4.
 Since about 1987 to the present, it’s been about 6-foot-7.
-That means that players today have a much easier time playing above the rim.
+That means players today have a much easier time playing above the rim.

-Legendary basketball coach Pete Newell suggested in a 2013 New York Times Op-Ed that the NCAA and NBA raise their hoops to 11 feet.
-The reasoning for this was so the focus of the game would be less concentrated on high-flying acrobatics and more on the fundamentals of the game such as passing, cutting, shooting, and floor spacing.
+Legendary basketball coach Pete Newell suggested in a 2013 New York Times Op-Ed that the NCAA and NBA should raise their hoops to 11 feet.
+The reasoning was that the focus of the game would be less concentrated on high-flying acrobatics and more on the fundamentals of the game such as passing, cutting, shooting, and floor spacing.

 It’s likely the NBA hoop will never be raised in the name of encouraging a different style of play.
-The slam dunk has become one of the game’s trademarks, and you’d be hard-pressed to find anyone within the league office who wants it to go away for the sake of encouraging better backdoor cuts.
-But has the NBA hoop always been this high?
+The slam dunk has become one of the game’s trademarks, and you’d be hard-pressed to find anyone within the league office who wants it to go away for the sake of encouraging crisper backdoor cuts.

 Have NBA hoops always been the same height?